vibdev/canvas-kit/modules/canvas-kit-react-popup/README.md

 #### `handleClose: () => void`

-> Callback to handle close of your popover and any other event when the popover is closed.
+> Callback to handle close of your Popup and any other event when the Popup is closed.

 ---